libretro/mame2003-plus-libretro/README.md

 # mame2003-libretro
 MAME as it was in 2003, using the libretro API.
 Suitable for lower-end devices that would struggle to run current versions of MAME (later versions of MAME are increasingly accurate, thus can perform worse).

+## ROMset compatibility with MAME 2003
-**Note**: The MAME 2003 core accepts **MAME 0.78** ROMs.
-Each version of an arcade emulator must be used with ROMs that have the same exact version number.
-For example, MAME 0.37b5 ROMsets are required by the MAME 2000 emulation, but MAME 0.37b5 sets will not work correctly with the MAME 2003 or MAME 20010 emulator cores, which requires MAME 0.78 and MAME 0.139 ROM sets.
+**The MAME 2003 core accepts MAME 0.78 ROMsets.** Each version of an arcade emulator must be used with ROMs that have the same exact version number.
+For example, MAME 0.37b5 ROMsets are required by the MAME 2000 emulator, but MAME 0.37b5 sets will not work correctly with the MAME 2003 or MAME 2010 emulator cores.
+Those cores require MAME 0.78 and MAME 0.139 ROM sets, respectively.

-File-not-found errors are the result of a ROMset that is wrong or incomplete (e.g. you're trying to run a clone .zip, without the parent .zip present).
+File-not-found errors are the result of a ROMset that is wrong or incomplete, including if you're trying to run a "Split" clone .zip without the parent .zip present.
+Non-Merged MAME0.78 ROMsets do not require parent .zips to be present.

+## Multiple lightgun, steering wheel, and "spinner/dial" devices
-MAME 2003 has support for multiple mice (or touch device) in games that support trackpads, etc. MAME 2003 also supports one or two spinners/dials (via the "Share 2 player dial controls across one X/Y device" core option).
+MAME 2003 has support for multiple mice or touch devices in games that support trackballs, etc.

+MAME 2003 also supports one or two spinners/dials via the "Share 2 player dial controls across one X/Y device" core option.

-### Directories
+## Directories
 * Some MAME games require data from an internal hard drive, CD-ROM, laserdisk, or other media in order to be emulated -- those forms of media are packaged as CHD files.
 CHD files should be copied to subfolders within the folder where the MAME ROM zips have been installed. e.g.:
 ```
 /libretro content dir/blitz/blitz.chd